jeffmacinnes/pyneal-docs/content/installation.md

 >pip install pyzmq>=16.0.2
 >pip install pyyaml>=3.12

-***Note***: *Pyneal relies on Scipy, which currently has Numpy dependencies that were deprecated in version `1.18`.
-A Numpy/Scipy fix is forthcoming; in the meantime, Pyneal and Pyneal Scanner have their dependencies tagged to Scipy version `1.1` and Numpy version `1.17` explicity.*

 These versions reflect the primary environment in which **Pyneal** is tested.
 It is likely that other versions maintain compatibility, but use at your own risk.

 ## Pyneal

 The `pyneal` directory needs to be on the **analysis computer**.

 ### dependencies

+***Note***: *Pyneal relies on Nipy, which currently has compatibility issues with deprecated functions in Numpy and Scipy.
+Currently, the requirements files install older versions of Numpy and Scipy.
+If you are still experiencing errors, build the developer version of Nipy from source: [github](https://github.com/nipy/nipy)*

 The **analysis computer** requires additional `python` libraries in order to run **Pyneal**.